brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 The Pearson residuals for the commercial fishery have no discernible pattern of misfit to the length data across cohorts but show areas of misfit over time (Figure \ref{fig:com-pearson}).
 The residuals show that the peak of the composition is being underfit for many years.
 These years have lower sample size, and for years with high sample size such as 2000, 2002, and 2017, compositions are being fit well.
 The largest residuals were observed in 1999 or when missing small spikes of small fish in the compositions (2009, 2017, 2020) (see [Appendix A](#append_a) for details).
 The mean lengths observed by the commercial fishery were variable by year but with generally consistent confidence intervals across years and showed an increase in mean length followed by a period of stability and then decline (Figure \ref{fig:com-mean-len-fit}).

 The Pearson residuals for the recreational length data were variable by year and indicate no discernible pattern of misfit to the length data (Figure \ref{fig:rec-pearson}).
 A period of positive residuals from 2005-2014 show that the peak of the composition is being underfit, however visual inspections suggest overall good fit (see [Appendix A](#append_a) for details).
 The residual patterns for 2017-2020, which are the largest residuals outside misfits to very high and very low lengths in low sample size years (before 1990), show the model has difficulty fitting the bimodal patterns in these years, which is not unexpected.
 Throughout the mid-2000s the mean length increases to a larger size (around 40 cm in 2015) with a substantial decrease in variation of the observed lengths compared to pre-2000 lengths (Figure \ref{fig:rec-mean-len-fit}).
-The mean length was highly variable in 2015 due to low sample size (Table \ref{tab:len-samps})
+The mean length was highly uncertain in 2015 due to low sample size (Table \ref{tab:len-samps})

 Aggregate fits by fleet are shown in Figure \ref{fig:agg-len-fit}.
 The model fits the aggregated lengths for the recreational fleet well.
 The fit to the commercial fleet is poorer.
-Both fleets show similar ranges of sizes caught and an aggregated peak around 40 cm.
+Both fleets show similar ranges of sizes measured and an aggregated peak around 40 cm.
 The commercial fleet shows proportionally less catch of intermediate size fish between 30-40 cm compared to the recreational fleet.
-The model overfits the proportion of intermediate fish in the commercial fishery and underestimates the proprotion of fish selected at their peak.
+The model overfits the proportion of intermediate fish in the commercial fishery and underestimates the proportion of fish selected at their peak.
 The poor fit to commercial aggregate lengths appears to be due to periods with catches of small fish (1999-2002, and 2015-2020) that contribute to the peak at small sizes, and periods of catches of larger fish (2003-2014) that contribute to the peak at larger sizes.
 The periods where small fish were caught correspond to years where estimated large recruitments would appear in the catch.
 The base model fits the data best with a very steep selectivity curve for the commercial fleet, matching the left edge of aggregate composition for the commercial fleet (Figure \ref{fig:agg-len-fit}).
 The near knife-edge selectivity at small sizes was somewhat unexpected given that along with longline gear, commercial fishing occurs on hook and line similar to the hook and line gear used in the recreational fleet.
 Thus, peak selectivity nearer to the estimate for the recreational selectivity was expected.
-A sensitivity excluding commercial length compositions in years with bimodal distributions was explored to see the effect of these years on estimates of selectivity for the commercial fishery.
+A sensitivity blocking commercial length compositions in years without bimodal distributions (2003-2014) was explored to see the effect of these years on estimates of selectivity for the commercial fishery.

-The poor fit to the commercial aggregate lengths was also explored by applying selectivity blocks to the commercial fleet, but fits to the aggregate fits generally remained unchanged.
-The differences on overall model results were small, and with lack of clear evidence for blocks within the commercial fleet, and added complexity with applying blocks, we chose not to include in the base model.

 ### Population Trajectory